ieeta-pt/Biochef/README.md

 - The GTO (Genomic Toolkit) suite developers
 - The Emscripten team for enabling C-to-WebAssembly compilation
-- All contributors and users of GTO BioChef
+- All contributors and users of BioChef